• Skip to primary navigation

 These vegan beetroot brownies are pretty deceiving!
 Even though they contain beetroot and avocado, they are:

-These beetroot brownies are also refined sugar-free, don't have butter or eggs!!
-If you love the idea of healthy vegan brownies but don't want beetroot, see my recipe for sweet potato brownies or my 5-ingredient no-bake vegan brownies.
+These beetroot brownies are also refined sugar-free, don't have butter or eggs, just like my sweet potato brownies, black bean brownies and no-bake brownies.

 Ingredients to make vegan beetroot brownies